abueesp/societic-smartcontracts/La_Academia_de_Contratos_Inteligentes_de_Ethereum.md

 0x58 PC Get the value of the program counter prior to the increment

 0x59 MSIZE Get the size of active memory in bytes.
+See CALL, CALLCODE and DELEGATECALL at the end.

 0x5a GAS Get the amount of available gas, including the corresponding reduction